Introduction to Sub-workflows

 Creating A Sub-workflow

-From the edit screen on any Workflow, add an action to "Trigger a sub-workflow".
+From the edit screen on any Workflow, click on the + SUBWORKFLOW button.

 Data Selection